National Front (Switzerland): Decline

 The Front experienced decline as fascism came to be characterised in the media as decidedly "un-Swiss" and there was a popular backlash against the movement.
 In the Berne Trial, the party faced charges that The Protocols of the Elders of Zion violated Swiss law against obscene publications.
-Despite these setbacks the National Front reacted by hardening their approach further, establishing a militia group and taking more directly from Nazism as an ideology.
+Despite these setbacks, the National Front reacted by hardening their approach further, establishing a militia group and taking more directly from Nazism as an ideology.
 Their 26-point programme, published in 1935, underlined the party's fascist credential, calling for the corporate state and containing strong attacks on Bolshevism, socialism, Jewry, Freemasonry and the media.
 They were able to gain a seat in the National Council for Zürich in the 1935 federal election (Robert Tobler), although results elsewhere were poor.

 Internal wrangling followed that led to further decline, with the revelation that the party had received over 10,000 Swiss francs from Nazi Germany's Ministry of Propaganda for its press activity, leading to many members leaving over what they saw as a compromise of Swiss independence.
 Counter-claims were also made that leaders of the moderate tendency were secretly Freemasons, resulting in further internal strife.
 Henne was dismissed as leader in 1938 and he, along with Oehler, Schaffner and their supporters, left to form the Bund Treuer Eidgenossen Nationalsozialistischer Weltanschauung, which openly espoused Nazism.
 This group would ultimately emerge as the National Movement of Switzerland.
 Meanwhile, those more predisposed towards the Italian model of fascism tended to support the groups of former NF member Colonel Arthur Fonjallaz.

 With Henne gone, Tobler assumed leadership duties in 1938, although in that year's local elections and the federal election the following year they lost all of their seats.
-Tobler's moderation did not avert the suspicions of the Swiss government however and police investigations into their activities followed.
-In 1940 the party was formally dissolved after Tobler was briefly imprisoned for espionage.
-Tobler would reform the group as Eidgenössische Sammlung soon afterwards, although this too was gone by 1943 after the Federal Council decided to crack down on groups linked to the Axis powers.
+However, Tobler's moderation did not avert the suspicions of the Swiss government, and police investigations into their activities followed.
+In 1940, the party was formally dissolved, after Tobler was briefly imprisoned for espionage.
+Tobler would reform the group as Eidgenössische Sammlung soon afterwards, although this too was gone by 1943, after the Federal Council decided to crack down on groups linked to the Axis powers.